Video workload types

 @livepeer/react package provides a Player component for HLS and WebRTC playback and a Broadcast component for browser-based WHIP publishing:

-Self-hosted gateway
+Self-hosted Gateway

 Running a go-livepeer broadcaster node gives direct network access.
-The node accepts RTMP on port 1935, segments the stream, routes segments to orchestrators for transcoding, and serves HLS on port 8935.Transport protocols
+The node accepts RTMP on port 1935, segments the stream, routes segments to Orchestrators for transcoding, and serves HLS on port 8935.Transport protocols

-@livepeer/react Player uses WHEP automatically for live streams when the gateway supports it.
+@livepeer/react Player uses WHEP automatically for live streams when the Gateway supports it.

 Pricing

-Video transcoding on the Livepeer network is priced in wei per pixel.
-Total output pixels across all rendition profiles per segment, multiplied by the orchestrator’s price, gives the expected payment for that segment.
+Video transcoding on the Livepeer Network is priced in wei per pixel.
+Total output pixels across all rendition profiles per segment, multiplied by the Orchestrator’s price, gives the expected payment for that segment.
 Orchestrators set their price via-pricePerUnit.
 Gateways set a maximum acceptable price via -maxPricePerUnit.
 Orchestrators above the maximum are excluded from selection.

-The Livepeer Explorer at explorer.livepeer.org shows historical per-pixel prices across the active orchestrator set.
+The Livepeer Explorer at explorer.livepeer.org shows historical per-pixel prices across the active Orchestrator set.

 The video overview in the Build section covers ingest configuration, transcoding profiles, VOD upload, and player integration in detail.